CUBRID/cubrid-manual/en/sql/schema/view_stmt.rst

     ALTER VIEW v1 COMMENT ON COLUMN c2 = 'changed view column c2 comment', c3 = 'changed view column c3 comment';

 Below is a syntax to show a column's comment.
-The SHOW CREATE VIEW statement shows only view comments.
+But the SHOW CREATE VIEW statement shows only view comments.

 .. code-block:: sql